Lane Kenworthy, The Good Society

 Is this pessimistic conclusion correct?
 If so, how bad have things gotten?
 How does the United States compare to other affluent nations?

-Many of these poor work conditions are experienced by 5% to 15% of employees, and for most of these there has been no change over the period for which data are available.
-There are three, however, that are experienced by a larger and rising share: about two-thirds say their job requires that they work “very fast,” around half say they “come home from work exhausted,” and about one-third say they “have too much work to do everything well.”
+Many of these poor work conditions are experienced by 5% to 15% of employees, and for most there has been no change over the period for which data are available.
+Three, however, are experienced by a larger and rising share: about one-third of employed Americans say they “have too much work to do everything well,” around half say they “come home from work exhausted,” and two-thirds say their job requires that they work “very fast.”4

 How common are poor work conditions in other affluent democratic countries?
 Figures 2 through 7 show the share of employed persons who are exposed to stressful posture- and movement-related conditions, who are exposed to noise and extreme temperatures, who say they can’t work independently, who seldom are able to use skills and past work experience in their job, who disagree that their job is interesting, and who say work often is stressful.
 Americans are the most likely to experience poor movement, posture, and ambient work conditions.
 They are among the most likely to say they can’t work independently and that their job isn’t interesting.
 On use of skills and job stress, the US ranks in the middle of the pack.

 Two of these six measures of work conditions don’t have over-time data.
 For three of the other four, the trend in most countries has been toward better, not worse, job conditions.
 The only exception is the share of employed persons who say their work is always or often stressful, which has increased in most nations.
 Interestingly, the US is one of the few countries in which the incidence of work stress appears to have decreased.